-Take one of our customers, KeepTruckin, for example.
+Take a trucking company for example.
 A missed pickup could cost the business hundreds of thousands of dollars.
 A key application of local presence is to ensure that the locations of deliveries pick up the phone when they call.
-Even though this article discusses sales in detail, local presence can have a variety of applications for businesses that are are making phone calls across state or country lines.
+Even though this article discusses sales in detail, local presence can have a variety of applications for businesses that are making phone calls across state or country lines.

 Local presence makes a real impact on the performance of sales teams.
 Despite myths that persist, the data and results show that the technology truly works.
 It continuously produces value for our team, our customer’s teams, and can produce value for your team if you are calling across cities, states, or even countries.